 - Weight and body mass index among female contraceptive clients.
 (2015).
 Contraception.

-- Planned Parenthood is a winner of the 2017 Lasker Award for public service.
+- Planned Parenthood was a winner of the 2017 Lasker Award for public service.

 - In 2016, Julia Kohn, Planned Parenthood Federation of America National Director of Research, was named one of 120 Under 40 — The New Generation of Family Planning Leaders.